dwarkeshsp/the-selfish-meme/src/routes/posts/2019-09-01-physicalist-panpsychism-rebuttal/document.md

 > exemplified by something concretely real.
 Physics is silent on this aspect of the nature of φ.
 Why?
 Because physics is as Hawking says ‘just a set of rules and equations’ (1988: 174).
 It can’t tell us anything that can’t be expressed in such rules and equations.

 Strawson writes:

+I think that the postulation of radical emergence must always be a huge black mark against a theory

+And a huge black mark it is for panpsychism, whose claim to verity is predicated on the supposed lack of radical emergence within the theory.
+This, it turns out, is a false contention.

+The entire point of panpsychism is that by attributing consciousness to everything, it never needs to explain why it emerges only in some things.
+This fails on multiple levels.
+But the first and most obvious objection is that saying that consciousness is everywhere doesn't actually explain why everything is conscious.
+Thus, panpsychism is a species of radical emergence; all it does is shift radical emergence from some point in the brain to